-3. This condition on is intentionally left blank The designation shall lapse if not given effect to within 10 years from the date on which it is included in the New Plymouth District Plan under section 175 of the RMA.
-Cultural prof tocols 4.
-At least thre e months prior to the Commencement of Construction, the Requiring Au uthority shall invite mandated representatives of Ngāti Tama to participate in n a Kaitiaki Forum Group (KFG). (a) The KFG shall comprise up to 3 members who have been determined by Te Runanga o Ngāti Tama (TRoNT).
-From time to time, as appropriate, TRoNT may change the KFG membership and may also invite other iwi, iwi representatives or other Ngāti Tama members to attend KFG meetings.
-TRoNT may appoint a chairperson to the KFG who would be responsible for confirming any advice from the KFG to the Requiring Authority and who will oversee the implementation of KFG activities. (b) The purpose of the KFG is to facilitate engagement between the Requiring Authority and Ngāti Tama in respect of the activities authorised by this designation and to enable Ngāti Tama to provide kaitiaki inputs to the design and construction of the Project. (c) The KFG will be invited to hold regular meetings (monthly) throughout the construction period.
-The KFG shall continue until six months after Completion of Construction. (d) The Requiring Authority shall record the main points arising (4) from each meeting of the KFG, and shall provide a copy of that record to the meeting invitees within a reasonable time following the meeting.
-The Desire - ng Authority shall, on receipt of itemised invoices, be responsible Il reasonable costs associated with the attendance at KFG provide the kaitiaki inputs described in Condition 4 and Condition 4((a).
-4(a).
-The KFG sha II be invited by the Requiring Authority to participate in the following (ar mongst other things):
+- 4. At least three months prior to the Commencement of Construction, the Requiring Authority shall invite mandated representatives of Ngāti Tama along with Mr Tony Pascoe and Mrs Debbie Pascoe to participate in a Kaitiaki and Stewardship Forum Group (KFG). - (a) The KFG shall, in addition to Mr and Mrs Pascoe, comprise up to 3 members who have been determined by Te Runanga o Ngāti Tama (TRoNT).
+From time to time, as appropriate, TRoNT may change their KFG membership (i.e. the 3 members determined by them), and may also invite other iwi, iwi representatives or other Ngāti Tama members to attend KFG meetings.
+TRoNT may appoint a chairperson to the KFG who would be responsible for confirming any advice from the KFG to the Requiring Authority and who will oversee the implementation of KFG activities. - (b) The purpose of the KFG is to facilitate engagement between the Requiring Authority, Ngāti Tama, and the Pascoes as kaitiaki and stewards of their land, in respect of the activities authorised by this designation and to enable kaitiaki and stewardship inputs to the design and construction of the Project.

+- (c) The KFG will be invited to hold regular meetings (monthly) throughout the construction period.
+The KFG shall continue until six months after Completion of Construction. - (d) The Requiring Authority shall record the main points arising from each meeting of the KFG, and shall provide a copy of that record to the meeting invitees within a reasonable time following the meeting.

+The Requiring Authority shall, on receipt of itemised invoices, be responsible for paying all reasonable costs associated with the attendance at KFG meetings to provide the kaitiaki inputs described in Condition 4 and Condition 4(a).